pranav-B21/Apanto/README.md

 ## License

-[Your chosen license]
+MIT License

 ## Support

-For issues and questions, please open a GitHub issue or contact [your contact info].
+For issues and questions, please open a GitHub issue.